Problems With Range Rover Engines

 Engine problems don’t stop at timing chains and turbos.
 Here are several other faults that Range Rover owners regularly encounter:

-- Oil leaks — Valve cover gaskets, oil cooler housings, and crankshaft seals are common leak points across most models.
-A burning smell or oil spots under the car are the telltale signs.
+• Oil leaks are arguably the most common complaint across the entire lineup.
+Valve cover gaskets, oil cooler housings, and crankshaft seals are frequent culprits — a burning smell after a run or oil spots on the driveway are the telltale signs, and neither should be ignored.

-- Engine overheating — Cracked coolant expansion tanks, failed water pumps, and stuck thermostats are regularly reported, particularly on older models.
-On the newer L461 Sport, plastic coolant pipes have been flagged as a known concern.
+• Engine overheating is another recurring theme, particularly on older models.
+Cracked coolant expansion tanks, failed water pumps, and stuck thermostats are regularly reported faults.
+On the newer L461 Sport, plastic coolant pipes have been flagged as a known concern — it’s worth checking the expansion tank and coolant level carefully on any pre-purchase inspection.

-- Low oil pressure warnings — Often linked to a failed oil pump, blocked oil passages, or severe sludge buildup from extended service intervals.
+• Low oil pressure warnings tend to surface on higher-mileage examples and are often linked to a failed oil pump, blocked oil passages, or sludge buildup caused by extended service intervals.
+If the oil pressure warning light appears, treat it as a serious alert, not a suggestion.

-- Inlet manifold cracking — On 3.0 diesel Velars and Sports, the plastic inlet manifolds are known to crack under heat stress, causing a loss of boost and the dreaded “Restricted Performance” message.
+• On 3.0 diesel Velars and Sports, the plastic inlet manifolds are known to crack under heat stress, causing a loss of boost pressure and triggering the dreaded “Restricted Performance” message on the dashboard.
+It’s a relatively straightforward fix for a specialist, but it’s not cheap.

 The 2023–2025 Range Rover: Are Things Getting Better?